Sourcepass MCOE Blog

 Phishing (AI-driven)

-Targeted, convincing emails using AI
+Targeted emails created using AI

 AI-powered threat detection, user training